rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 ## Configure PHP-FPM

-This is basically unchanged from the official documentation except for the path to the files.
+This not changed from the official documentation except for the path to the files.
 First, copy the `www.conf`:

 ```
 cp /etc/opt/remi/php81/php-fpm.d/www.conf /etc/opt/remi/php81/php-fpm.d/librenms.conf